atarazana/gramola-operator/part-1-1.md

 With this:

-> **TIP:** You can associate a validation (that will be used by Kuberenetes to check if the CR is valid) to the attributes you add to the CRD as in this example: `Minimum=0`.
+> **TIP:** You can associate a validation (that will be used by Kubernetes to check if the CR is valid) to the attributes you add to the CRD as in this example: `Minimum=0`.
 Go [here](https://book.kubebuilder.io/reference/markers/crd-validation.html) for a complete list of validations.

 ```go
     // +kubebuilder:validation:Minimum=0